-Filling mild cavities
+Filling a mild dental cavity

 Treating infected root canals